microsoft/go/eng/README.opensslcrypto.md

 ### Go FIPS compliance

-Go `crypto` package is not FIPS certified and the Go team has clearly stated that it is not going to happen, p.e. in [golang/go/issues/21734](https://github.com/golang/go/issues/21734#issuecomment-326980213) Adam Langley says: `The status of FIPS 140 for Go itself remains "no plans, basically zero chance"`.
+The Go `crypto` package is not FIPS certified, and the Go team has stated that it won't be, e.g. in [golang/go/issues/21734](https://github.com/golang/go/issues/21734#issuecomment-326980213) Adam Langley says:

+> The status of FIPS 140 for Go itself remains "no plans, basically zero chance".

-On the other hand, Google maintains a branch that uses CGO and BoringSSL to implement various crypto primitives: https://github.com/golang/go/blob/dev.boringcrypto/README.boringcrypto.md.
+On the other hand, Google maintains a branch that uses cgo and BoringSSL to implement various crypto primitives: https://github.com/golang/go/blob/dev.boringcrypto/README.boringcrypto.md.
 As BoringSSL is FIPS 140-2 certified, an application using that branch is more likely to be FIPS 140-2 compliant, yet Google does not provide any liability about the suitability of this code in relation to the FIPS 140-2 standard.

-In addition to that, dev.boringcrypto branch also provides a mechanism to restricts all TLS configuration to FIPS-approved settings.
+In addition to that, the dev.boringcrypto branch also provides a mechanism to restrict all TLS configuration to FIPS-approved settings.
 The effect is triggered by importing the package anywhere in a program, as in:

 ```go
   import _ "crypto/tls/fipsonly"